 - A student who on, or after August 1, 1990, was honorably discharged, retired, or released from active duty as a member of the armed forces of the United States or the Texas National Guard, or service as a member of a reserve component of the armed forces of the United States.

-- ACT composite score of 23 with a minimum of 19 on both the English and Math tests.
-All scores must be attained in one sitting.
+- ACT composite score of 23 with a minimum of 19 on the English test shall be exempt for both the reading and writing sections of the TSI Assessment, and/or 19 on the mathematics test shall be exempt for the mathematics section of the TSI Assessment.
 Scores are valid for five years.

 - TAKS (exit-level) - 2200 in Math and/or 2200 in English/Language Arts (ELA) with a Writing sub score of at least 3.
 Scores are valid for

-- STAAR end-of-course (EOC) with a minimum score of 2000 on Level 2 on the English III shall be exempt from the TSI Assessment required under this title for both reading and writing, and a minimum score of 4000 on Level 2 on the Algebra II EOC shall be exempt from the TSI Assessment required under this title for the mathematics section.
+- STAAR end-of-course (EOC) with a minimum score of 4000 on Level 2 on the English III shall be exempt from the TSI Assessment required under this title for both reading and writing, and a minimum score of 4000 on Level 2 on the Algebra II EOC shall be exempt from the TSI Assessment required under this title for the mathematics section.
 Scores are valid for five years.
-Dual enrollment students have different criteria.
-Please see your high school counselor.

 - Click here to view TSI exemptions at the Texas Higher Education Coordinating Board website.